Foundpe/EGate/README.md

 Feel free to not use `index.html` and make ur own or even a discord bot.

-Anything is possible if uou can do some sort of web request!!
+Anything is possible if you can do some sort of web request!!

 ---